buthinaaa/botify/README.md

+---

+> 🧠 **Note from Buthaina Esam – Personal Fork**

+This personal fork showcases the AI and NLP components that I developed for our graduation project **Botify**, a no-code chatbot builder.

+My contributions focused specifically on:
+- Designing and implementing the multi-model NLP pipeline (sentiment, intent, NER, response generation)
+- Developing the hybrid retrieval system (BM25 + FAISS + KeyBERT)
+- Building the document preprocessing and embedding pipeline
+- Quantizing models for efficient local deployment
+- Creating fallback detection and alert logic for real-time handoff to human agents

+See full breakdown of my work [here](#my-contributions-ai--nlp-pipeline).

+---

 # Botify - Dockerized Django Project

 This project is a Django application that uses PostgreSQL with pgvector extension for vector similarity search capabilities.